Building a Resume – Why Bother?

 When working with high school students who are developing their profile, preparing for future academic challenges and, eventually submitting college applications, whether in India or abroad, one of the first things we do is encourage them to create a resume.

 Many people associate a resume with something you do just to get a job, but there are many additional uses for students.
-At The Red Pen the resume is the foundation of how we encourage students to think about their profiles.
+At The Red Pen, the resume is the foundation of how we encourage students to think about their profiles.
 This is particularly useful if you are applying for undergraduate studies to universities in the US, where the admissions process is holistic, incorporating different aspects of a student’s profile.
-Read our article to learn more about applying abroad.

-Creating a resume is a great way to have everything you’ve done, from 9th grade onwards, in one place.
-Students lead such busy lives, and it’s easy to forget something you’ve done year to year; an award you’ve won, a class you took.
+Creating a resume is a great way to have everything you’ve done, from grade 9 onwards, in one place.
+Students lead such busy lives and it’s easy to forget something you’ve done year to year; an award you’ve won, a class you took.
 Having it in one place allows you to look at all of your academic and extracurricular activities in one place.
-It’s great to be able to examine the trajectory of your activities, education and achievements on one piece of paper, and it becomes a helpful consolidated source of information for everything from applying to summer programs to filling out college forms.
+It’s great to be able to examine the trajectory of your activities, education and achievements on one piece of paper and it becomes a helpful consolidated source of information for everything from applying to summer programmes to filling out college forms.

-Beyond your standard academic/work/extracurricual resumes, there are other kinds of resumes that you might want to create if you are a serious young athlete or artist–whether dancer, actor, painter, musician or filmmaker.
+Beyond your standard academic/work/extracurricular resumes, there are other kinds of resumes that you might want to create if you are a serious young athlete or artist–whether dancer, actor, painter, musician or filmmaker.
 In such cases you may need to prepare a second creative resume, highlighting your accomplishments in the field and your training in the arts or sports.

-For a visual artist, you want to include a list of exhibitions you’ve participated in, and where you’ve studied art, and any art-skill related events you’ve been a part of.
+For a visual artist, you want to include a list of exhibitions you’ve participated in and where you’ve studied art, along with any art-skill related events you’ve been a part of.
 For an actor/performer, you want to include a list of your performances, the performance dates and venues/companies you were associated with.
-Any summer programs you’ve done to train, or people who you’ve worked with should also go on that resume.
+Any summer programmes you’ve done to train, or people who you’ve worked with should also go on that resume.